Srxsh/ATMM_scSpatialtranscriptomics/README.md

 The steps involving scRNA sequencing analysis and visulaisation have been inspired from R toolkit called 'Seurat'

-The steps involving spatial transcriptomics analysis is done using codes obtained from another github repository called InSitu Type.
+The steps involving spatial transcriptomics analysis is done using codes obtained from another github repository called InSitu Type. the order in which the code needs to be followed is as given below:
+1. ScRNA_datapreprocessing.R
+2. integration_mBE.R
+3. DEG_up&downregulated.R
+4. DEGcodes2.R
+5. GOenrichment.R
+6. Insitutype.R
+7. spatialdistance.R